Cap0n3/syncMyFolder/README.md

 [<src/tgt>] <path> like this :
 ```

-It would look like this :
+So it would look something like this :

 ```txt
 [src] C:\Users\Kim\Folder1\SubFolder1\doNotSyncDir